 Strategies to reduce conflict about staying safe

-Playgrounds have just reopened and we can’t agree on how important it is for her to wear a mask.
-Ideally, she’d just put it on and we’d be out the door, but this is a two-year-old we’re talking about.
+We’re headed to the park and we can’t agree on how important it is for her to wear a mask.
+Ideally, she’d just put it on and we’d be out the door, but this is a toddler we’re talking about.
 After a week of firm explanations, desperate pleas and finally Hail Mary attempts to sneak it on when she’s distracted, it’s pretty clear the mask is a no-go.

 I think it’s fine and say so.
 My husband throws his hands up, frustrated.
 Our daughter demands to know “what you’re talking about!”
 It has now taken nearly an hour to get as far as the vestibule.